lidofinance/docs/docs/deployed-contracts/sepolia.md

 The goals for this deployment are:

-- Have end-to-end testnet deployments for Lido on L2
+- Have end-to-end testnet for Lido on L2
 - The initial running-in of new zk-based oracles (based on [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) availability)

 :::